How Much Do Veneers Cost? The Basics of Porcelain Veneers

 How Long Does It Take To Get Veneers?

-After you are confident in moving forward, the teeth are then prepared for the veneers (a small amount of tooth structure is removed from the teeth).
-It is important that an appropriate amount of tooth structure is prepared so that the veneers do not cause your teeth to appear protruded.
+After you're confident in moving forward, the teeth are then prepared for the veneers (a small amount of tooth structure is removed from the teeth).
+At this step, it's important that an appropriate amount of tooth structure is prepared so that the veneers do not cause your teeth to appear protruded.

-Temporary veneers made in the office will then be placed on the teeth and will only be necessary until the finished veneers arrive from the lab.
+Temporary veneers made in the office will then be placed on the teeth until the finished veneers arrive from the lab.
 One to two weeks later, the now finished veneers can then be bonded to your natural teeth during your last appointment.

 The Bottom Line: